jairmedeiros/scss-json/README.md

 });
 ```

-When run on the code above, scss-to-json will output the following JSON:
+When run on the code above, scss2json will output the following JSON:

 ```js
 {